mesosphere/dcos-docs-site/pages/dkp/konvoy/1.7/upgrade/upgrade-cli/index.md

 enterprise: false
 ---

-<p class="message--note"><strong>NOTE: </strong>Before upgrading, keep in mind that your Konvoy CLI version can only be upgraded to a compatible Konvoy version.</p>
+<p class="message--note"><strong>NOTE: </strong>Before upgrading, keep in mind that your Konvoy CLI version can only be upgraded to a compatible Konvoy version.
+In general, you should upgrade Konvoy from the previous released minor version of Konvoy.</p>

 ## Before you begin: Prepare for Konvoy CLI upgrade